 I wish all of you all the best

 I follow the advice of the governments in the UK and in Germany.
-Slowing down the spread of the Corona virus and dealing with the situation will be a challenge.
-There are warning news from Italy and Spain which demonstrate what a health service and health workers, who are overwhelmed by numbers of infected not able to cope, means.
-We still don't know all about the virus and like viruses do they can mutate.
+Slowing down the spread of the Coronavirus and dealing with the situation will be a challenge.
+There is warning news from other countries which demonstrate what a health service and health workers, who are overwhelmed by numbers of infected not able to cope, means.
+We still don't know all about the virus, what impact it has on the long term health on those who had it and like viruses do they can mutate.